What is a “clean” label?

 In conclusion, brands should focus on what’s in their products, but also place equal emphasis on what’s not in their products.
 Natural ingredients like fruits and vegetables can be just as important as a lack of other ingredients.
 As long as brands make it clear what their product does and does not contain, consumers are (more often than not) willing to pay more for these products.

 At Sawgrass Nutra Labs, we have offer in-house formulation services to help guide you and your brand in the right direction depending on how you’d like to market your product.
-Our formulation team has combined 50 years of experience, and can support product formulation needs for both powder capsules and liquids.
+Our formulation team has combined 50 years of experience, and can support product formulation needs for powders, capsules and liquids.
 Contact us today to learn more.